Todd Richards (snowboarder)

 Todd Richards is a snowboarder from Paxton, Massachusetts.
 Richards helped introduce "skate style" at a time when the sport was mainly influenced by alpine racing events.
 Richards grew up skateboarding on the East Coast and translated his skills on four wheels to riding a halfpipe made of snow.

 During his career, Richards won multiple US Open halfpipe titles, X Games gold medals, and World Championship firsts.
 He was a member of the 1998 US Olympic Halfpipe Team in Nagano.
 In 2003, Richards published an autobiography titled P3: Parks, Pipes, and Powder.
-He has done color commentary for NBC's coverage of the Torino, Vancouver, Sochi, Pyeongchang, and Beijing Olympic Games and has produced a series of webisodes entitled "Todcasts for Quiksilver."
+He has done color commentary for NBC's coverage of the Torino, Vancouver, Sochi, Pyeongchang, Beijing and Milano-Cortina Olympic Games and has produced a series of webisodes entitled "Todcasts for Quiksilver."

 Richards is the subject of a documentary entitled "Me, Myself and I" that was released in 2009.

 Actor

 He played a former professional snowboarder in the 2001 movie Out Cold.